tomwayson/esri-loader-hooks/README.md

 #### Arguments

 All of these hooks take an optional `options` hash as the final argument.
 You can pass initial view properties via `options.view`.

+One optional property you can pass to the `options` hash that is not a view or map constructor option is `portalUrl`.
+Most users will not need to set this and it defaults to ArcGIS Online ('https://www.arcgis.com').
+However, if you have a private portal or are a member of the Early Adopters program you may need to load an item or layer from somewhere other than the default ArcGIS Online portal.

 **NOTE**: All of the arguments to these hooks will _only_ be used in the map and view constructors.
 Even if you pass in component props or state the corresponding instance properties will **not** be updated as your component updates.